All Powertrain Emissions DTC Codes — Complete OBD-II Diagnostic Guide (2026)

 P0443: The engine control module has detected a problem with the electrical circuit that operates the EVAP purge control valve.
 The valve may be stuck open, stuck closed, or the wiring/connector may be shorted or open, preventing the system from properly purging fuel vapors.

 Fix OBD-II code P0443: EVAP Purge Control Valve Circuit Malfunction.
-Step-by-step diagnosis and repair guide.
+Step‑by‑step diagnosis, repair guide, make‑specific notes, and 2026 cost estimates.

 - Check the gas cap and obvious visual issues